Kristian8606/esp-ir-tv/README.md

 esp-ir-tv
 =========

-Example of HomeKit device that controls TV by Insignia.
+Example of HomeKit device that controls TV.

 License
 =======